What’s the Difference Between ISO 27001:2022 and ISO 27001:2013?

-At the end of October 2022, the International Organization for Standardization (ISO) published a new version of ISO/IEC 27001:2022.
-ISO 27001 is the world’s leading information security standard, providing control requirements to create an Information Security Management System (ISMS).
+ISO 27001 is the world’s leading information security standard, providing control requirements to create an information security management system (ISMS).

 ISO 27001:2022 is a moderate update from the previous version of the standard: ISO 27001:2013.
-The bulk of changes are related to the Annex controls and align to ISO/IEC 27002:2022 updates, which were published earlier in 2022.
+The bulk of changes are related to the Annex controls as the updates focused on revamping and better aligning to industry standards that we see today.
 The Annex controls have been grouped differently, new Annex controls have been added, and others have been merged or renamed.

 Updates to Clauses 4-10